alessandrasomma28/madsf/README.md

 ## Extensibility

 The project is designed to be easily extensible and adaptable to different scenarios.
 The multi-agent model can be easily modified to include new features, without acting directly on the agents.
 One can simply modify the `.json` files in the `config/` folder to change the parameters of the agents (such as different acceptance probability distribution) or add other components (such as other different ride-hailing providers).

+### Scenarios

+The project includes a set of predefined disruptive scenarios.
+These scenarios are defined in the `config/scenarios_config.json` file and can be easily modified or extended.
+The disruptive scenarios include:

+- `underground_alarm`: a scenario where an underground alarm is triggered, thus causing a peak in ride requests and traffic.

+These are predefined scenarios, but you can easily add your own by modifying the `config/scenarios_config.json` file or even by directly modifying the `config/parameters_config.json` general file.
+The system will automatically detect the new scenario and run it accordingly.

 ## Classes